WSWUP/agweather-qaqc/README.md

 ### Data Setup
 For instructions and an example on on setting up the data file and configuring the .ini file the script uses, please see the [data preparation instructions](docs/SETUP.md).

+### Example Run

+For an example workflow on correcting some data, see this [example workflow using the provided data](docs/EXAMPLERUN.md).

 ### Script Usage

 The script expects to be called locally using the command prompt with the config, data, and module files organized according to the [data preparation instructions](docs/SETUP.md).